Our Local Offer

 • The concern is shared with the SENDCO and the Inclusion Team.
 Subsequent observations and or further conversations with parents may take place to further understand and identify the needs

-• For those children on the SEN register at SEND Support or higher, an Individual Support Plan (ISP) is produced demonstrating provisions in place, outside agency involvement/referrals and SEND assessment information is shared with parents
+• For those children on the SEN register at K3 or higher, an Individual Support Plan (ISP) is produced demonstrating provisions in place, outside agency involvement/referrals and SEND assessment information is shared with parents

 • As part of the graduated approach (assess, plan, do, review), the ISP will be a working document which is regularly reviewed, updated and shared with parents at least 3 times a year